 The first is promoting reforms that enhance the efficiency and effectiveness of the justice system.
-Our road map for reform is Making Justice Work, the report we prepared in response to your request for advice on ways in which legal aid can be used to make the justice system more responsive to users' needs.
-Our report promotes an outcomes-focused justice system and recommends a number of initiatives in the criminal, family, and civil context that have the potential to reduce costs.
+Our road map for reform is Making Justice Work, the report we prepared in response to former Attorney General Shirley Bond's request for advice on ways in which legal aid can be used to make the justice system more responsive to users' needs.
+Our report promotes an outcomesfocused justice system and recommends a number of initiatives in the criminal, family, and civil context that have the potential to reduce costs.
 LSS sees this issue as so important that we have added justice reform leadership as a new goal to this service plan (Goal 5, page 11).